 Airless paint sprayers: Pros and Cons

-An airless sprayer simplifies painting in two ways: First, if you want to speed up a job that requires several gallons of paint, you can apply it twice as fast as with a roller or brush.
+An airless sprayer, or a spray paint machine, simplifies painting in two ways: First, if you want to speed up a job that requires several gallons of paint, you can apply it twice as fast as with a roller or brush.
 And second, if you want a glass-smooth finish on woodwork or doors, the airless sprayer can lay the paint on flawlessly.

 An airless sprayer works by pumping paint at a very high pressure, up to 3,000 psi, through a hose and out a tiny hole in the spray gun tip.
 The tip is designed to break up the paint evenly into a fan-shaped spray pattern of tiny droplets.
 Using different tips, you can spray thin liquids like stain, lacquer and varnish or thicker liquids like latex house paint.
 With a little practice, you can use an airless sprayer to apply a perfectly smooth finish on doors, cabinets and woodwork.
 And since an airless sprayer pumps paint directly from a can or 5-gallon bucket, you can apply a lot of material in a short time.
 This makes an airless sprayer particularly well suited for large paint jobs, like priming bare drywall in a new house or painting a 300-ft.-long privacy fence.